amberlab-eclettica/car-ogna/README.md

 Then, install the drivers for the USB adapter with the following command:

     sudo dpkg -i driver/AX300-WiFi-Adapter-Linux-Driver-arm.deb
+    sudo reboot

-also this might take some time.
+also this might take some time, reboot at the end.

 ## Step 4: Launch and Autostart the Interface